 Don’t use prayer to get what you want.
 Use it as a way to connect with the creator of the universe.

-It’s easy to take Jesus’ words out of context and make them say something they don’t.
+This list of things Jesus never said shows it’s easy to take Jesus’ words out of context and make them say something they don’t.
 We do it all the time.
 But in doing so we’ve ended up with many twisted and often dangerous views.
 These things that Jesus never said have caused great harm to our faith and our witness to those around us.

 When we read Jesus’ words we need to put aside our own bias and read what He said in context.
 Look at the verses before and after and see what He’s really saying.
 Let the Bible change you rather than twisting it to support views.
 It’s better that way and will lead to a growing and flourishing faith.
+It’s time to leave behind these things Jesus never said and instead pursue the real Jesus.

 For more about reading the Bible in context check out: Stop Taking The Bible Out Of Context (and what to do instead)